EastCoastProduct/ecp-blog/README.md

 To build and deploy the site, run `gulp publish`

 This builds the site and deploys changes to Amazon S3.

+# Invalidating the Cache

+We use Cloudfront through AWS to run the site with secure credentials, allowing https access.
+Cloudfront also caches assets on various servers.
+When deploying changes to the site you will have to manually invalidate the cache through Cloudfront if you want those changes to be immediately visible.

+To do this, go to the [AWS console](https://console.aws.amazon.com) and go to `Services -> Cloudfront` and click on the blog.eastcoastproduct.com distribution.
+Then go to the "Invalidations" tab.
+Click the "Create Invalidation" button.

+If you only changed a couple of files, you should enter the paths to them in the box that comes up.
+If you made extensive changes, your best bet is to enter `/*`.
+This will invalidate the whole site and make all your changes accessible.

+A new invalidation will be added to the top of the list when you click "Invalidate".
+This status will show the invalidation running until it's done and changes to "Completed".

 ## SVG Files